MatinKHD/CustomShop/README.md

 # Shop

-### IMPORTANT: persian uesrs that use IR IP must use proxy or VPN before ng-serve this project.

-this project is demo project of shop that works with firebase . database of this project is firebase database.
+this project is demo project of shop that works with `firebase`. database of this project is `firebase database`.
-(and for storing photos I use firebase store);
+(and for storing photos I use `firebase store`);

 this project has authorization for owner user and admin user.